Who's Behind Listverse?

-Many women in the higher classes weren’t educated in politics or current events, since they were expected to be the “angel of the home.”
+Many women in the higher classes weren’t educated in politics or current events since they were expected to be the “angel of the home.”
 This gave prostitutes an advantage in terms of becoming more cultured and knowledgeable of the world around them.

-4 Prostitute Sporting Guides
+4 Victorian Sex Guides

-3 Charles Dickens Tried To Save Fallen Women
+3 Charles Dickens Tried to Save Fallen Women

 Dickens wrote a pamphlet titled An Appeal to Fallen Women, encouraging young ladies to go to Urania Cottage for a fresh start.
 While he was doing a public service in helping these women, it was also part of his writing process.
 He interviewed many of them, hearing their life stories.
 Dickens would then use their stories to inspire his fiction.
 In David Copperfield and Oliver Twist, he created characters that could be classified as “fallen women” and depicted them as victims of circumstance rather than evil manipulators.
 His writing helped Victorian audiences sympathize with these women on a human level.